devxsubh/CPU-Scheduling-Visualizer/README.md

 - **Metrics** – Average waiting time, turnaround time, response time, throughput, context switches, and CPU utilization (percent and busy/total time).
 - **Per-Process Bar Chart** – Waiting and turnaround time per process (MUI X Charts).
 - **Process Details Table** – Completion time, waiting time, and turnaround time for each process.
-- **Compare Mode** – When enabled, a side-by-side metrics table and two Gantt charts show which algorithm performs better on each metric.
+- **Compare Mode** – When enabled, run up to 4 algorithms side by side with metrics tables and Gantt charts to compare performance.

 ---

 ## API Documentation

-The app exposes one API route used by the simulator.
+The app exposes one API route used by the simulator. **Note:** The **Custom** (user-defined JavaScript) algorithm runs only in the browser and is not available via the API.

 ### POST /api/simulate